 Building ipe decks requires harvesting the wood from the Amazon rainforest and transporting it through the various stops in the supply chain before it reaches your home.
 If you are going to choose ipe wood, please make sure that it’s responsibly harvested.

-Still want an ipe deck?
-Ask us to recommend a place where you can see one of our ipe deck projects so that you can see and feel the decking material in person.
 It’s always best to fully understand what you are going to get when you’re designing the deck or outdoor space that will last for so many years to come.